Action OHS and Tree Mason work together for a safe storm clean up

 Winds of up to 100km/h had resulted tens of thousands of trees down, inundating the local transfer stations.
 Unable to take the storm debris to the transfer stations for processing, the Tree Mason team had to take matters into their own hands.

-The team began to stockpile and process fallen materials on their own site, which quickly transformed from a residential farming property into a large-scale forestry site.
+The team began to stockpile and process fallen materials on their own site. which quickly transformed from a residential farming property into a large-scale forestry site.
 With multiple haul roads, sediment dams, large quantities of stockpiled materials and more than 250 truck movements per day, they realised that they needed additional support to establish and maintain a safe work environment.

 Phil Neville, Senior OHS Consultant, explains that Tree Mason engaged Action OHS Consulting to provide on-site safety support.